Burslem: Burslem Park

 The town's municipal park, designed by the landscape architect Thomas Hayton Mawson, was opened in 1894.
 It is protected by a Grade II* designation on the Register of Parks and Gardens.
 It was laid out on derelict land next to the Potteries Loop Line.
 Mawson also used reclaimed land as the site of Hanley Park, which he designed around the same time.
 Both parks include water features.

 Other parks

 There are also later examples of reclaimed green space near Burslem, such as the Westport Lake, a 1970s project, and the legacy of the 1986 National Garden Festival, which imaginatively reclaimed part of the site of the Shelton Bar steelworks.

 The Peak District National Park begins just ten miles north-east of Burslem.

 Burslem cemetery

 The cemetery, to the east of Sneyd Hill Park, was laid out in 1879 as a combined burial ground and recreational park.
 It covers 11.4 acres, and comprised walks, rides, lodges and a chapel, situated at the centre.
 The chapel was demolished by the council in 2008 on the basis of lack of use and the costs of maintenance and repair.
 The ashes of the novelist Arnold Bennett were interred in his family tomb in the cemetery, following his death in 1931.
+The cemetery contains the Commonwealth war graves of 130 service personnel of both World Wars.